 At the beginning of each school year, a written description of the grading procedures used in each class shall be given to each parent/guardian.
-The criteria for determining quality work shall also be discussed with students at the beginning of each year.
+The criteria for determining quality work shall also be discussed with students at the beginning of each year by each of their classroom teachers.